chfoo/callfunc/README.md

 On MacOS, use `DYLD_LIBRARY_PATH` instead of `LD_LIBRARY_PATH`.

 When using the precompiled libraries provided by this project on recent versions of MacOS, they need to be manually approved to load by deleting the quarantine attribute such as `xattr -d com.apple.quarantine callfunc.hdll`.

+### Troubleshooting compilation

+If you have trouble getting the library or dependencies built, check the .travis.yml and azure-pipelines.yml files.

 ## Javascript